 There is no bar at the Ambyss stage though, so do come prepared or go thirsty.

 In addition to the music, there is a lot of other stuff going on at Ozora.
 There are daily Yoga and Meditation workshops.
 There are regular lectures about sustainable living and alternative ideas, art galleries and healing centers.

 There is now a lake for swimming in which opened in 2018.
 You must shower before bathing and are not allowed to swim whilst under the influence of anything stronger than coffee.

-You can also check for busses to Dadsputza.
+You can also check for busses to Dadsputza to the Ozora festival location.
 It may mean making a few changes but will probably work out a bit cheaper than the train.
 I generally use Rome 2 Rio for this.

 From Dádpuszta station, there is an Ozora shuttle bus which is synchronized with arriving trains – it will, therefore, be waiting outside the station when your train pulls in.
 It costs 5 euro per person.

 Alternatively, there are official and unofficial taxis queued outside the train station who will take you.
 Barter hard and do not pay more than 10 euro.
 The unofficial taxies are not legally permitted to take you to the festival but the risk is on them, they will be fined if caught but you will not get into any trouble.

 Alternatively, you can take the Ozora shuttle bus directly from Budapest airport.
 This can be booked online through the Ozora website and costs 30 euro each way.

 Budapest is well situated within Europe and is a reasonable drive from Vienna, Bratislava, Belgrade, and Prague.
 If you are coming from Europe and have a vehicle, I would consider driving as that way, you can take a good amount of camping equipment with you.